 There are specific objective measures formulated to impeccably identify FTT.
 They are of great significance and can be sequentially mentioned as follows:

 - Weight below 2nd percentile for age/gender on more than 1 occasion (High-yield)

 - Weight < 80% ideal weight for age

-- On the growth chart weight more than 2 standard deviation behind the mean for comparable colleagues of the same age and sex
+- On the growth chart weight more than 2 standard deviations behind the mean for comparable colleagues of the same age and sex

 - Weight for age (weight for height) Z score less than -2